One night a funny thing happened.

 I opened my jaws and snarled from the pit of my guts.
 My bark came at last; full-throated and raw.
 I thrashed in the arms of the strangers as they tore Master away from me.

 -Don’t take him.
-He’s weak.
+He’s sad.
 He’s lonely.
 He’s all I have.
 I love him.
 Let us be.
 Please-

 They ushered him down the stairs, and then he was gone.